Scottish Green MSP Ross Greer said the new line is a strategic priority for Transport Scotland, the Scottish Government’s transport agency.

 The expansion comes as part of major proposals for a ‘Clyde Metro’ rail service reaching everyone up to 15km from Glasgow city centre.

 The proposal is contained in the second Strategic Transport Projects Review, which was published for consultation this week.

-Mr Greer, who lives in East Dunbartonshire, said: “This strategy really is fantastic news for Bishopbriggs.
-It will open up new options for local commuters, improve the frequency and reliability of existing local rail services and help reduce the number of cars on the road by giving people attractive alternatives.
+He added: “Once delivered, the Clyde Metro will open up new options for local commuters, improve the reliability of existing local rail services and help reduce the number of cars on the road by giving people attractive alternatives.

 "That in turn will improve local air quality and make our roads safer.

 "And of course, it will create thousands of quality jobs through the planning, construction and operation of all these new rail lines.

 "The devil will be in the detail, and I look forward to enthusiastically making the case for the improvements to be designed to best serve residents in Bearsden and Milngavie.”

 "I’m proud that with Greens in government, public transport improvements are being given the focus they deserve.”